The Required Alternative Society: The Simpler Way.

 IT…

 Yet in any country there is immense productive capacity which only needs organising so that people can get together to produce for themselves most of the basic goods and simple systems they need for a satisfactory quality of life, trading only a few surpluses in order to import a few necessities.
-The Simpler Way enables a high quality of life for all via simple technologies such as poultry co-ops, gardening, mud-brick building, cooperatives, leisure committees etc.
+The supreme goal should be the development of highly self-sufficient and self-governing villages, which Gandhi advocated a hundred years ago.
+The Simpler Way enables a high quality of life for all via simple technologies such as poultry pens and fish tanks, gardening, mud-brick building, cooperatives, leisure committees etc. Even the poorest countries can work miracles with very little capital, using mostly local land, labour and traditional technologies, preserving traditions and ecosystems, not letting market forces or owners of capital determine what happens, and therefore avoiding dependence on capital, foreign investors, loans, trade or the predatory global market.

 The New Values and World View.

-The present desire for affluent-consumer living standards must be largely replaced by a willingness to live very simply, cooperatively and self-sufficiently, and derive life satisfaction from non-material pursuits.
+The present desire for affluent-consumer living standards must be replaced by a willingness to live very simply, cooperatively and self-sufficiently, and to derive life satisfaction from non-material pursuits.
 People must be conscientious, caring responsible citizens, eager to come to working bees, to think about social issues, and to participate in self-government.
 They must be sociologically sophisticated, aware of the crucial importance of cohesion, cooperation, conflict resolution, etc. They must have a strong collectivist outlook.
-They must understand and care about the global situation, recognising for instance that the Third World cannot have a fair share of global resources unless we in rich countries live much more simply.
+They must understand and care about the global situation, recognising for instance that poor countries cannot have a fair share of global resources unless we in rich countries live much more simply.
 Above all they must willingly choose and find satisfaction in materially simpler lifestyles.

 This means that a sustainable and just world cannot be achieved until all interest in gain and wealth has been abandoned.
 This is the most difficult change in values and world view we have to face up to.
 It is not logically possible to have a zero-growth economy if individuals and nations retain a desire to increase consumption and monetary wealth.
 But the important point is that there are alternative values, purposes and sources of satisfaction we can turn to other than consuming and getting wealthier.